ramoshe/thp7-reactGallery/README.md

 # FSJS Project 7: React Gallery App
  My seventh project for the Full Stack JavaScript Techdegree program at Treehouse.
-An app that displays a images from Flickr using navigation buttons or search.
+An app that displays images from Flickr by button or search.

 ## How To Use
  - You can view a live version of this project here: https://g.ramoshe.com/thp7-reactGallery/